Palm Villas

 No analysis available

-Sewer appears to be included in the association fees.
-In the current MLS data, 15 of 20 listings list SEWER in association_fee_includes, which is strong evidence for a building-wide included utility.
-The public remarks do not specifically mention sewer, but they are consistent with the MLS pattern.
+Water appears to be included in the maintenance fees.
+The current MLS set shows WATER in 17 of 20 listings, which is strong evidence for a consistent building-level inclusion.
+Public remarks do not explicitly mention it, but they also do not conflict with the MLS pattern.

 No analysis available